-- Within 30 days of acquiring a new financial interest; or
+- Within 30 days of acquiring or discovering a new SFI

 - Within 30 days of any reimbursed or sponsored travel

-- Electronic submittal of an SFI disclosure also satisfies the training requirement as required under federal regulations and UConn policy.
+- Understand that completion and submission of the financial disclosure form also satisfies the FCOI training requirement, as required under federal regulations and UConn policy.